-by Shayna Whitehouse, PhD, School Pyschologist, Healthy Learning Paths’
+By Shayna Whitehouse, PhD, School Psychologist, Healthy Learning Paths’ Instructor, and parent

 “Play is a powerful way to keep children’s brains healthy, emotions happy, and muscles strong.”

 As a parent, I always look for ways to keep summer relaxed and entertaining.
 I relish the time with my children, and I search for ways to make everyday fun, engaging, and full of play.
 Play is a powerful way to keep children’s brains healthy, their emotions happy and their muscles strong.
 Healthy Learning Paths wants to share a list of 5 ideas for everyday play that engage children’s brains and bodies.
 Together we can keep children happy and healthy!

 - Cook together!
 Give your child a small task to do to help prepare a meal.
 He can work with the batter, knead the dough, help put sandwiches together, set fruit on the table, or place plates out for all family members.
 You can even see if your child has an idea for a food to eat.
 Including children when shopping for and preparing meals helps them try new foods and learn what is healthy for their bodies.
 This time together also gives family members opportunities to communicate and bond.

 - Hop, skip and jump!
 And run and climb, and twirl, and swing and slide.
 Any outdoor exercise is good for your child’s body and mind!
 Exercise makes her brain feel healthy and happy by helping the brain balance all of its chemicals.
 Exercise also helps children develop big motor coordination, balance, and muscle strength all over the body.
 Exercise helps reduce stress and worries and maintain healthy sleep, even with sunnier days.